SamyZog/e-shop-demo/README.md

 This web app is hosted on [Github Pages](https://pages.github.com/)

-<h2 id="motivation">Motivation</h2>

-This is my first ever project since I started learning front-end development.

-It is made as a potfolio project to showcase to recruiters.

 <h2 id="dev-phase">Development phase</h2>

 N.B: the /favorites, /contact and /product/:slug routes are unfinished.